 Send a course or learning path via email or text (if that works in your organization's culture) prior to in-person onboarding activities.
 Welcome new employees and invite them to activate their online learning license.
 Choose courses that align with the key tenets of your culture or values.
-During Onboarding is the ideal time to integrate online learning into face-to-face training.
-Employees will spend most of their day in session.
-Consider sending shorter videos rather than complete courses during this time.
 For example: